PunchablePlushie/godot-game-settings/addons/ggs/docs/components/slider.md

 A slider for choosing a number between a certain range.
-Edit the child `HSlider` to edit range, step, etc.
+Edit the child `HSlider` to set range, step, etc.

-* Handles: *Int*, *Float*
+Handles integer and float values.